Why Teach in China?

 For those who are passionate about adventure, education, or traveling, teaching abroad offers the opportunity of a lifetime.
 Not only does it provide invaluable work experience, but it also allows you to connect with a new culture while still earning money.
-Furthermore, the challenges of living and working in a foreign environment enhance international awareness, making you more independent and open-minded at the same time.
+Furthermore, making the decision to teach in China can benefit your career.
+The challenges of living and working in a foreign environment can also help enhance international awareness, making you more independent and open-minded at the same time.

 Last but not least, teaching in China provides a complete immersion into the Chinese language and culture.
 Mandarin Chinese is earth's most widely spoken language, currently understood by more than one billion people worldwide.
 Not only the official language of the People's Republic of China (PRC) and Taiwan, Mandarin Chinese is also spoken in the influential Chinese communities of Malaysia, Thailand, Singapore, the Philippines, Mongolia, and Indonesia.
 The language skills that you gain while teaching in Guilin can open the way to many different fields of work, including economics, politics, history, and business.